 Mold growth doesn’t only affect your family’s health– it can affect your possessions and the structure itself.
 Mold can grow in wet places, but it can be found in unexpected places.
 These include:

 - Ceiling tiles

 - Wood products

-- Build in ventilation for showers, laundry rooms and kitchen
+- Create ventilation for bathrooms, laundry rooms and kitchen

-- If it floods, carefully clean and dry your house
+- In the case of a flood, clean and dry your house meticulously

-- Immediately mend leaky roofs, windows or pipes
+- Promptly mend leaky roofs, windows or pipes

-- Contact professional mold damage restoration specialists for affordable mold remediation
+- Call professional mold damage restoration contractors for affordable mold remediation

-If you have mold present in your house that’s too much to handle alone, contact the mold remediation professionals at Paul Davis.
+Are you worried that there’s a mold infestation in your house that’s too much for you to take care of by yourself?
+Contact the mold remediation professionals at Paul Davis.
 Call Paul!
 (724) 758-6540 for affordable mold remediation.